rkarumba/rkarumba/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 🧑🏽‍💻Hi there!
-My name is Raymond Karumba and I am an aspiring iOS developer.
+My name is Raymond Karumba and I am a curious person
-💻 I have a strong foundation in computer science principles and am constantly learning new technologies and frameworks to improve my skills.

-⚡️ I am highly motivated and constantly seeking out new challenges and opportunities to learn and grow as a developer.